littlehadi/PicmeApp/README.md

 ## Contributing
 This website uses [Grunt](https://gruntjs.com/) for post-processing automation.
 Below are instructions on how to set it up.

 You must first install [NodeJS](https://nodejs.org/) on your computer.
-Once that is done, open a command-prompt or Terminal window in the root folder of this website, and paste the following command:
+Once that is done, open a Command Prompt or Terminal window in the root folder of this website, and paste the following command:

     npm install